tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 ### Sequencer Lifecycle

 The Sequencer lifecycle is implemented as a fairly complicated finite state machine as shown in the figure below.
-This Section explains the different states and messges accepted in each respective state of Sequencer.
+This Section explains the different states and messages accepted in each respective state of Sequencer.
 At any given time a Sequencer is in exactly one of these states.
 The state of the Sequencer is tied to whether or not it has received a Sequence and whether or not the Sequence has started executing.
 Sequencer supports a set of commands/messages, and on receiving those commands, it takes an action and transitions to other states.